ryan-hill/course-in-a-box/modules/rasters/_posts/2001-01-01-intro-raster-data-r.md

 - Understand basic structure of rasters in R and how to manipulate
 - Be able to conduct operations on raster data, such as zonal statistics

+We will explore `raster` objects in R by first starting a new R Markdown.

+In the project you created for this workshop, open a fresh R Markdown file (File > New File > R Markdown).
+Name it ‘raster data’ and save it in your project.

 ---

 ### Rasters